 Interviews of Volunteer Candidates

 Your English level will be tested while we get get to know you.
 We will also assess if you are fit for teaching at one of our projects.
 The interviews will take place on a weekly basis.
 If you meet our internal application standards we will send you a selection of possible interview time slots from which you will be able to freely choose.
 The later you apply the less choices you will have so keep this in mind when applying at the end of our applicaiton period.
-The interviews will take place online (Zoom) or at the University of St. Gallen.
+The interviews will take place in person at the University of St. Gallen.

 Selection of the Volunteers

 Volunteers will receive a confirmation e-mail with the final Board decision and respective details (including volunteering contract and further travel details).

 The Volunteer Bootcamp will take place in person at the University of St. Gallen.
 During the duration of the bootcamp you will receive the tools required to effectively teach and communicate in a foreign environment.
 Former volunteers will also give you insights and personal advice for your specific project destination.
 You will also get the opportunity to meet your new volunteering team members.
 Attending the Bootcamp is mandatory for all prospective volunteers!

 Warning: Exact dates will be subject to change but will fall within the lecture-free period after the exams.
 We highly recommend that applicants keep the dates around the advertised ones open.

 Q: Will I still be considered if I apply in the second application period?
 Should I apply before the first or second deadline?

 This highly depends on the applicants of the first period.
 If we already were able to recruit our volunteers for our projects, we will not consider applicants in the second period.
 However, if we still need motivated volunteers, applications in the second period period will be considered.
 In any case, your chances to become a PIECES volunteer are higher if you apply during the first application period.